-Measures to further protect water quality and limit the growth of phosphorus load that would otherwise offset load reduction efforts, as outlined in The Management of Findley Lake and its Watershed reports should be considered.
-The basic protections afforded by local zoning ordinances could be enhanced to limit non-compatible development, preserve natural vegetation along shorelines and tributaries and promote smart growth.
+Measures to further protect water quality and limit growth of phosphorus load that would otherwise offset load reduction efforts should be considered.
+The basic protections afforded by local zoning ordinances could be enhanced to limit non-compatible development, preserve natural vegetation along shorelines and promote smart growth.
 Identification of wildlife habitats, sensitive environmental areas, and key open spaces within the watershed could lead to their preservation or protection by way of conservation easements or other voluntary controls.